mayankk2308/purge-nvda/README.md

 This is supported on **2.0.0** or later.
 Automatic updates are supported from **2.1.0** or later.

 ## Options
-PurgeWrangler makes it super-easy to perform actions with an interactive menu, and is recommended for most users.
+PurgeNVDA makes it super-easy to perform actions with an interactive menu, and is recommended for most users.
 Providing no arguments to the script defaults to the menu.

 ![PurgeNVDA Menu](https://raw.githubusercontent.com/mayankk2308/purge-nvda/master/resources/purge-nvda-menu.png)